bobmonsour/11tybundle.dev/src/posts/11ty-bundle-29.md

 Well, today Zach announced the [11ty International Symposium on Making Web Sites Real Good](https://conf.11ty.dev/).
 It's "A brand new exclusively (and extremely) online (virtual) single-day single-track conference dedicated to Web Development and the [Eleventy](https://www.11ty.dev) static site generator."

+It's happening in May of 2024.
 Be sure to check out [the announcement site](https://conf.11ty.dev/) and [sign up for the related newsletter](https://buttondown.email/11ty/).

 <a href="https://conf.11ty.dev/"><img src="/assets/img/11tysymposium2024.webp" alt="Announcement of the 11ty International Symposium on Making Web Sites Real Good" style="width: 100%; margin: 0 auto;"></a>